 What’s the Minimum Hot Holding Temperature for Hot Dogs?

-Because they are considered hot food and are perishable, hot dogs should be held at a holding temperature of 140 °F (60 °C) or slightly above.
-This is because temperatures between 40 °F (4 °C) and 140 °F (60 °C) are a medium for accelerated bacterial growth (source: USDA).
+Because hot dogs are considered both hot food and perishable food, hot dogs should be held at a holding temperature of 140 °F (60 °C) or slightly above.
+This is because temperatures between 40 °F (4 °C) and 140 °F (60 °C) are a medium for accelerated growth of bacteria (source: USDA).

-Hot dogs sold in hot dog stands or gas stations may not be safe if they are not cooked and held at the correct temperatures indicated above.
+Hot dogs sold in hot dog stands or gas stations may not be considered safe food if they are not cooked and held at the correct temperatures indicated above.

 Most hot dog stands use hot dog rollers, which are not only convenient but also safe.
 Steamers are also safe unless cross-contamination takes place.